Charles II of Naples: Negotiations

-After realizing that his new subjects would not support a war for Sicily, James sent envoys to Rome to start negotiations about his submission shortly before Pope Nicholas died on 4 April 1292.
+After realising that his new subjects would not support a war for Sicily, James sent envoys to Rome to start negotiations about his submission shortly before Pope Nicholas died on 4 April 1292.
 Charles was also willing to reach a compromise, because he wanted to secure Hungary for his family.
 Charles's brother-in-law, Ladislaus IV of Hungary, had been murdered on 10 July 1290.
 The Hungarian noblemen elected Ladislaus' cousin, Andrew III, king, although Andrew's legitimacy was doubtful.
 Charles's wife regarded herself Ladislaus' lawful heir.
 Claiming that Hungary was the fief of the Holy See, Pope Nicholas IV granted Hungary to her son, Charles Martel, in 1292.
 The most powerful noblemen in Croatia and Slavonia—two realms ruled by the kings of Hungary—accepted the pope's decision.
 Charles made donations to them to secure their support, but Charles Martel could never assert his claim.

 The death of Pope Nicholas IV gave rise to a prolonged interregnum.
 Charles continued the negotiations with James with the mediation of Sancho IV of Castile.
 An agreement was completed in Figueras in late 1293.
 James agreed to give up Sicily in return for a compensation.
 To put an end to the interregnum in Rome, Charles persuaded the cardinals to elect Peter of Morrone—a hermit who had been known for his apocalyptic visions—pope.
 Being grateful to Charles, Pope Celestine V granted him Church revenues from France, the Holy Roman Empire and England to finance a new military campaign against Sicily.
 After Celestine abdicated in December 1294, the cardinals elected Benedetto Caetani pope.
 Pope Boniface VIII was determined to put an end to the war, because he wanted to declare a new crusade for the reconquest of the Holy Land.